 This contract provides for professional development of our message concerning safe driving, occupant protection, and impaired driving.
-The contractor will produce original TV, radio, and print material, or modify those produced by NHTSA or other entities to fit the Kansas dynamics and population.
-The contractor will also be expected to purchase media time and print space in a manner that optimizes our media dollar by successfully reaching the target populations.
+The contractor will produce original TV, radio, and print material, or modify those produced by NHTSA or other entities, to fit the Kansas dynamics and population.
+They will also monitor and update social media pages (i.e. Facebook, YouTube, Twitter), and will assist in promoting KDOT's safety messages through other non-traditional media efforts.
+The contractor will be expected to purchase air time and print space in a manner that optimizes our media dollar by successfully reaching the target populations.
 Assessment and evaluation activities will also be conducted under this program.